 Face masks for staff - Face masks or face coverings are now worn by waiters, bartenders and other staff members at hospitality venues.
 However, the masks do not need to be clinical masks as these and other PPE are reserved for the NHS as a priority.

-Customer guestbook - At some venues, you will be required to hand over your contact details before visiting, which the venue will keep on file for up to 21 days.
+Customer guestbook - At some venues who aren't using insisting on the Track and Trace app, you will be required to hand over your contact details before visiting, which the venue will keep on file for up to 21 days.
 This is to help the government be able to trace all diners who may have been present during a suspected outbreak (they will then be required to quarantine for a 14-day period).

 One-way systems - Ensuring the flow of traffic is only going one way inside a venue stops people from crossing paths and helps them to keep their distance.
 This is especially effective at bars, which historically are crowded with people waiting to order their drinks.

 Queuing systems - When arriving at a restaurant or pub, you may be required to queue outside, keeping a 1 metre distance between yourself and other customers.